 NOTE: LANforge now has limited support for the Microsoft Windows operating systems.
 See the Microsoft specific install section for more information.

 The LANforge product line is primarily developed and tested on Fedora Linux.
 However, the LANforge processes should work on any distribution based on the 2.6 or higher Linux kernel.
 To help guarantee success, Candela Technologies recommends that you use Fedora Linux with Candela's custom kernel.
 If using Fedora Core 4 or higher, be sure to disable SELinux.
 See below for a suggested kernel patches and .config file if you are compiling your own kernel.
-Specific work-arounds for Suse and other versions of Linux are found in the trouble-shooting section at the end of this document.
+Specific work-arounds for Suse and other versions of Linux are found in the troubleshooting section at the end of this document.

 The installation should include the following: